IT3038C/IT3038C.github.io/content/modules/module-1/vm-setup.md

 ---
-title: Module 1 – Getting Started with your VMs
+title: Getting Started with your VMs
-sidebar_position: 1
+sidebar_position: 3
-slug: /1-old
 ---

 ## Introduction